math-io/digamma/README.md

 ## Implementation

 The routine used to evaluate the digamma function was adapted from the Boost C++ library.
-See the corresponding [documentation section](boost-digamma) of the Boost library for implementation details.
+See the corresponding [documentation section][boost-digamma] of the Boost library for implementation details.

 ## Examples